solarsailer/matthieuoger.com/content/posts/2013-08-26-google-play-new-policies.md

 ---
 date: "2013-08-26"

-title: Google Play new policies
+title: "Google Play New Policies"
 excerptQuote:
   name: "Inner Active"
   quote: "So what does all this mean?
 It means that Google understands that while open is great, at the end of the day, users would rather have a superior experience both in terms of Google Play as a whole, and apps behavior in particular."